alphagov/accessible-autocomplete/README.md

 ### `id: String` (optional, default: `'typeahead'`)

 The `id` for the typeahead input field, to use with a `<label for=id>`.
 Required if you're instantiating more than one typeahead in one page.

+### `minLength: Number` (optional, default: `0`)

+The minimum number of characters that should be entered before the typeahead will attempt to suggest options.
+When the query length is under this, the aria status region will also provide helpful text to the user informing them they should type in more.

 ### `name: String` (optional, default: `'input-typeahead'`)